Garden Coaching for DIYers

 Writing and Speaking Engagements

-Karin is a contributing writer to Horticulture Magazine.
-She has profiled Catskill Native Nursery (November/December 2016) and has written “Shrubs in the Swim” (November/December 2017) about ornamental native shrubs that prefer moist to wet site conditions.
+For a time I was a contributing writer to Horticulture Magazine.
+My profiles include Catskill Native Nursery (November/December 2016), “Shrubs in the Swim” (November/December 2017) about ornamental native shrubs that prefer moist to wet site conditions.
 Other articles featured a visit to the Bellar Garden, a private garden in Andes, New York (July/August 2018) and a profile of the Mountaintop Arboretum in Tannersville (November/December 2018) as well as A Fly-By-Night Garden (July/August 2019) that details how to support nighttime pollinators like moths.